galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.md

 >
 >    ![Extracting workflow in history menu](../../images/history_menu_extract_workflow.png)
 >
->    The center panel will change and you will be able to choose which steps to include/exclude and how to name the newly created workflow.
+>    The central panel will change and you will be able to choose which steps to include/exclude and how to name the newly created workflow.
 >
 > 4. **Uncheck** any steps that shouldn't be included in the workflow
 >